 Nowadays, it is easier to know where to get marijuana seeds because of the rise of many seed banks that are based all over the world.
-While seed banks have always been famous thanks to how they were able to make use of digital technology to increase their audience, it has only been recently that they have become even more popular in the cannabis community.
+While seed banks have always been famous, the digital technology is able to reach more people, increasing its audience.
+Thus, making it even more popular in the cannabis community.

-Ever since many North American countries and states decided to legalize marijuana, seed banks became a hot topic.
-One would perhaps say that this is due to how there are now more people buying and cultivating their own marijuana seeds because cannabis is now legal.
+Seed banks have become a hot commodity after several countries and States agreed to legalize marijuana.
+People are showing interest and more inclination in growing cannabis plants most especially because of its legality.
 However, one of the better reasons for the rise of seed banks is the shortage of legal cannabis seeds in Canada and perhaps even in other states in the US as well.

 In that sense, it is a good idea for you to go to your preferred seed banks so that you can grow your own weed seeds at home.
-However, growing marijuana seeds is not the easiest task in the world if you do not know what you are doing.
+However, growing marijuana seeds is not the easiest task in the world if.
 As such, it is paramount for you to first know how to germinate them.

 What is Germination?

 Germination is a term that is not exclusive to marijuana plants.
 In fact, it is common to almost any organism that begins its life from seed.
 It is when a seed begins to bud as a new plant starts to sprout out from it after breaking the shell of the seed.